 Skills of a UX designer

-The commonly expected UX design skills are:
+The commonly expected design skills and UX job description includes:

 - Design thinking, user empathy, UX research, ideation, etc.

 - Creating information architecture, wireframes, prototypes, user journeys, user flows, etc.

 - UI design, brand design, visual design, interaction design, etc.

 - Collaboration, communication, etc., along with the ability to transfer the idea effectively to development teams